Each year thousands of visitors enjoy Stan Hywet's artfully landscaped gardens and grounds.

 Awash with color and filled with the sweet fragrance from its many blooms, the Breakfast Room Garden has been restored to its original design.
 The blue, white, and gold color scheme present in the Breakfast Room is echoed in the plantings outside in this garden.

 Throughout the year, The Dell—a wild, naturalistic woodland garden seems like a sanctuary.
-Drifts of daffodils in spring, scattered wildflowers in early summer, and dazzling foliage of crimson and gold oaks and maples in the fall decorate the Dell.
+Drifts of daffodils in spring, and the ephemeral wildflowers bloom briefly in early summer.
+Dazzling foliage of crimson and gold oaks and maples adorn the Dell in autumn.
 The garden’s special features include a stone underpass that allows visitors to walk from the enclosed and shady Dell, under the London Plane Tree Allée and out into the sunlit expanse of the Great Meadow.
 The natural amphitheater formed by rock ledges that rim the open area opposite the Dell entrance made it the perfect site for amateur theatrical productions by the Seiberling family.
 The Seiberlings’ daughter, Virginia Seiberling, was married in this garden location in 1919.

 THE ENGLISH GARDEN